FedeRog1977/brittonsbash-content/Transcript.md

 Sometimes there isn't enough of a gap between a desktop UI and a mobile app.
 That is, frequently you don't just need to make a mobile app better, you must unfortunately make a desktop UI worse.
 The idea is that, especially with the older segments of the demographic, you create the illusion that a mobile app is more functional first by making unique features available on them and then by making those features rely on things only a smartphone may be capable of.
 This will make it appear as though the smartphone is more `capable' and therefore a more convenient method of transfering whats in a users mind, to text.
 As a desktop user, this makes me sad to say as the keyboard is the most efficient way of navigating anything but many firms now are simply removing features from desktop and making them only compatable with smartphone features.

-Possibilities of this are quite expansive; they could include using optical character recognition technology for the meter readings page which allows the user to use a smartphone camera to take a picture of their readings in real life.
+Possibilities of this are quite expansive; one of which could be using optical character recognition technology for the meter readings page which allows the user to use a smartphone camera to take a picture of their readings in real life.
 This means users simply must check over inputted text, rather than inputting it themselves.
 This avoids the classic comments like ``my fingers are too big for that'' nonsence and theoretically should attract more from older generations.
 OCR would hold-up fine with the cylindrical tickers on meters.

-Furthermore, ...

 As always, there is the extreme solution of making other interfaces so bad that users hate them.
 For example, a 10GB transparrent picture on the desktop site so it takes forever to load; removing website functionality all together; reducing functionality and options available with telephone and mail services; etc.
 -->